Snowshoeing Bend Oregon is a magical and memorable winter activity in Central Oregon.

 Trail Maintenance and Volunteer Support

-Maintaining the Central Oregon cross country ski, snowshoe, and snowmobile trails is a collaborative effort between volunteer groups, clubs, and the US Forest Service
+Maintaining the Central Oregon cross country ski, snowshoe, and snowmobile trails is a collaborative effort between volunteer groups, clubs, and the US Forest Service.

 Volunteer organizations are responsible for grooming and maintaining trails and stocking the warming shelter with firewood and maintaining the shelters.
 The USFS grooms the parking lots.